-In addition to the core courses and requirements in the area of emphasis, all majors must complete a minimum of 28 hours in a related area.
+In addition to the core courses and requirements in the concentration, all majors must complete a minimum of 28 hours in a related area.
 The related area is intended to complement and supplement the work in the major to increase the marketability of the student.
-Related areas should be selected early, but not until the emphasis is identified.
-The related area must be approved by the student's faculty advisor.
-Each student must submit a Declaration of Related Area to the College of Communication office.
+Related areas should be selected early and must be approved by the student's faculty advisor.
+Each student must submit a Declaration of Related Area to the Scripps College of Communication office.
 The form is obtained from the student's faculty advisor and must be signed by the advisor.

 The courses comprising the related area can come from one department or school or from several, but all must be outside the School of Communication Studies.
 Collectively, the related area course work should constitute a unified body of knowledge having a definite relationship with the concentration.
 At least 16 of the hours should be courses at the 300- and 400- level.
-The requirement may also be met through the completion of a minor or certificate program.